droidian/porting-guide/debugging-tips.md

 Traditional suspend wakes up the device every now and then without actually suspending. this behaviour can be disabled with [this](https://github.com/droidian-devices/adaptation-droidian-starqlte/blob/droidian/usr/share/glib-2.0/schemas/10_disable-suspend.gschema.override) schema override file.

 Disabling it won't do any harm to the system as batman is the main daemon in charge of battery management on Droidian.

+### MTP

+MTP support is available since trixie and can be enabled with

+	(device)# touch /usr/lib/droidian/device/mtp-supported

+Now MTP can be enabled from settings after a reboot.